women-in-ai-ireland/June-2024-Group-003/index.md

 ### Dataset

 For this project, we used the "Hate Speech and Offensive Language Dataset" available on [Kaggle](https://www.kaggle.com/datasets/mrmorj/hate-speech-and-offensive-language-dataset).
-This dataset contains **24,783 tweets labeled as "hate speech(represented as 0)," "offensive language(respresented as 1)," or "neither(represenred as 2)"**.
+This dataset contains **24,783 tweets labeled as "hate speech(represented as 0)," "offensive language(respresented as 1)," or "neither(represented as 2)"**.

 ### Methodology